 11) Schedule to meet fellow Higher Ed folks at a conference, or organize a professional tweet-up in your area.

-Example tweet: Anyone interested in a #sachat #tweetup at #acpa in Boston?
+Example tweet: Anyone interested in a #sachat #tweetup at #ACPA15 in Tampa?

 12) Ask others for favorites / recommendations… for anything.

 Example tweet: What are your favorite iPhone or Android Twitter apps?